Health Professional Information

 Musculoskeletal System: Bone fractures and osteomalacia have been associated with chronic use of phenytoin by patients with epilepsy.
 Osteoporosis and other disorders of bone metabolism such as hypocalcemia, hypophosphatemia and decreased levels of Vitamin D metabolites have also been reported (see WARNINGS AND PRECAUTIONS, Musculoskeletal).

 Skin: Dermatological manifestations sometimes accompanied by fever have included scarlatiniform or morbilliform rashes.
 A morbilliform rash (measles-like) is the most common; other types of dermatitis are seen more rarely.
-Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, lupus erythematosus, and Stevens-Johnson syndrome and toxic epidermal necrolysis (see WARNINGS AND PRECAUTIONS, Skin).
+Urticaria has been reported.
+Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, lupus erythematosus, acute generalized exanthematous pustulosis, Stevens-Johnson syndrome and toxic epidermal necrolysis (see WARNINGS AND PRECAUTIONS, Skin).
 There have also been reports of hypertrichosis.

 Special Senses: Taste perversion